auremoser/mozsci/log/worklog.md

 ####1/15/16
 * heartbeats demo with cassie
+* feedback for Richard on slidewinder :)
 * team meeting
 * reach out to speakers
+* interview with SE daily [notes](https://public.etherpad-mozilla.org/p/se-interview)
+* meeting with Claudia on monday

 * make schedule for participants in germany
 * stage blog posts for fellows
-* interview with SE daily [notes](https://public.etherpad-mozilla.org/p/se-interview)

-Contributor

-Github etiquette
-* remember to accommodate .gitignore file (generator)
-* have a contributor markdown
-* have semantic folders, pick a schema and stick with it

-mitigating conflict
-giving people the benefit of the doubt how you reward people, how you recognize specific work credits page? humans.txt +1 getting a DOI through ???

 * regional spreadsheet
 * followup and outreach strategy
 * tinyletter newsletter